HEDCO-Institute/Depression_Prevention_Overview/README.md

 **To reproduce our results without using Git and GitHub, you may use the following steps:**

 1. Create an R project on your local machine ([click for help](https://rpubs.com/Dee_Chiluiza/create_RProject))
-1. Create the following folders in your R project root directory: `data`, `scripts`
+1. Create the following folders in your R project root directory: `data`, `code`
 1. Download all data files listed above from the repository and put them in the `data` folder you created
-1. Download the `Analysis_Script.Rmd` listed above from the repository and put it in the `scripts` folder you created
+1. Download the `Analysis_Script.Rmd` listed above from the repository and put it in the `code` folder you created
 1. Run `Analysis_Script.Rmd`

 ## Tables, Figures, and Appendices

-All tables, figures, and appendices are located in the `report` folder of the repository in their respective sub-folders.
+All tables, figures, and appendices are located in the `outputs` folder of the repository in their respective sub-folders.
 All tables, figures, and appendices can be reproduced in HTML by running the `Analysis_Script.Rmd` file.
-Please note: if you do run the `Analysis_Script.Rmd`, it will export the HTML tables, figures, and appendices to the correct sub-folder in the `report` folder of the project directory.
+Please note: if you do run the `Analysis_Script.Rmd`, it will export the HTML tables, figures, and appendices to the correct sub-folder in the `outputs` folder of the project directory.
 You can always find our versions of the tables, figures, and appendices in this repo.

 ## Contact